kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 ### §36.7   Acoustical change: Transport category large airplanes and jet airplanes.

-\(a\) *Applicability.* This section applies to all transport category large airplanes and jet airplanes for which an acoustical change approval is applied for under §21.93(b) of this chapter.
+\(a\) *Applicability.* This section applies to all transport category large airplanes and jet airplanes for which an acoustical change approval is applied for under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.93   Classification of changes in type design.|§21.93]](b) of this chapter.

 \(b\) *General requirements.* Except as otherwise specifically provided, for each airplane covered by this section, the acoustical change approval requirements are as follows: